notrabs/RRCG/README.md

 ### Event Helpers

 The `EventHelper` class helps you write type-safe code.
-You can defined the structure of an event once and place all chips with correct typings:
+You can define the structure of an event once, and then place all event chips with correct typings:

 ```c#
 EventHelper<int> onInputEvent = new EventHelper<int>("OnInput", "value");